 All students will have a One Plan reviewed or created which includes, Teacher, Student, Parent and Culture Team input.

 All parents of students will have at least one member of the team to have touched base with them at least once by phone or in person to see if there is anything they need, if they’d like to meet or if they have anything they’d like to discuss.

-- Helping teaching staff develop and maintain relationships with Aboriginal students, parents and families.
+- Develop and maintain relationships with First Nations students and families.

-- Providing advice on the cultural diversity of Aboriginal groups.
+- Provide advice on cultural diversity of First Nations cultural groups.

 Further information on the Aboriginal Education Teacher’s Role can be found here.

 The Department of Education and our school has a deep responsibility to take action towards Reconciliation.
 This is at the heart of our practice.
 This also links with The United Nations Declaration on the Rights of [Aboriginal and Torres Strait Islander] Peoples, in particular articles 14 and 15.
 Our Site Based Reconciliation Action Plan also considers The Children’s Centre and OSHC.